openfaas/faas-netes/chart/openfaas/README.md

     --namespace openfaas  \
     --set functionNamespace=openfaas-fn \
     --set generateBasicAuth=true \
-    --set openfaasPRO=true
+    --set openfaasPro=true
 ```

-The main change here is to add: `--set openfaasPRO=true`
+The main change here is to add: `--set openfaasPro=true`

 See also:
 * Scale-down to zero (in this document)